Shopify/ruby-style-guide/README.md

 * Use parentheses around the arguments of method invocations.
 Omit parentheses when not providing arguments.
 Also omit parentheses when the invocation is single-line and the method:
-  - is a class method call with implict receiver
+  - is a class method call with implicit receiver

   ~~~ ruby
   # bad